patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/ListManager/ListManager.md

 ### Basic column list

 The order of the columns can be changed by dragging and dropping the columns themselves.
 This list can be used within a page or within a modal.
-Always make sure to set `isShownByDefault` and `isShown` to the same boolean value in the initial state.
+Always make sure to set `isShownByDefault` and `isSelected` (if needed) to the same boolean value in the initial state.

 ```js file="./ListManagerExample.tsx"